 $999,999,999 to $0

-There are many activities to keep you engaged at sea.
-Learn to identify seabirds that glide alongside the ship or attend illustrated presentations by your Expedition Team.
-You will be prepped on procedures for your Zodiac cruises and shore landings.
+There are many activities to keep you engaged while you are at sea.
+You could learn to identify the seabirds that glide alongside the ship, or attend the illustrated presentations by the Expedition Team.
+They will prepare you for the shore landings and Zodiac cruising that is to come.

 After more than two weeks of endless wildlife encounters, your journey home begins.
 Crossing the Drake Passage is your unofficial rite of passage, which will complete your Antarctic adventure.

 Enjoy some final moments mingling with your fellow travelers.
 The noisy, busy, populated world awaits your return, so savor the silence of the sea as long as you can.

 After breakfast aboard, you will be transferred to the airport for your homeward flight.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 All guests are required to have comprehensive travel insurance coverage.
 Due to the remoteness of the areas in this itinerary, travelers must have a minimum $50,000 of emergency medical coverage.
 Proof of coverage is required prior to embarkation.
 The shipping company will not be held responsible for delays due to force majeure.
 Any additional costs accrued will be the responsibility of the traveler.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.